anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

 </p>
 <figcaption>
   <div align="center">
-  Maximum link layer packet sizes for each transport when resolving the name XXXXX.id.exp.example.org (24 characters) for a single record (A or AAAA respectively).
+  Maximum link layer packet sizes for each transport when resolving a name with a length of 24 characters for a single record (A or AAAA respectively).
   </div>
 </figcaption>
 </figure>